 The first committee was formed in the late 1990s, yet could not agree on the content of the unified history book and failed to submit a draft, which was to be approved by the Council of Ministers.
 Curricula were issued for all subjects, except history.
 The 2010 committee did submit a draft to renew the history curriculum, but it faced political opposition and the proposal was rejected.
 There have been no attempts since.

 But the marginalization of women goes beyond the history book.
 It concerns all educational books and as such reflects the educational philosophy of the country as a whole.
-For example, the education book for the first secondary grade contains 232 pictures, yet only ten of them concern women and women’s issues.
+For example, the civics book for the first secondary grade contains 232 pictures, yet only ten of them concern women and women’s issues.
 Furthermore, students rarely learn about women’s achievements in the field of science or philosophy.
 Nor do they see them in leadership positions.

 Rather, the Lebanese curriculum outlines a role for women that is limited to cooking and taking care of the children.
 These roles are no less important than others in society.
 But they predetermine the choices of a new generation through framing.
 The image also confirms stereotypes held by the opposite sex.
 However, it should be noted that the history curriculum has always played a special role.